spiceai/cookbook/spiceai/README.md

 from: spice.ai/spiceai/quickstart/datasets/taxi_trips
 name: taxi_trips
 description: Taxi trips in New York City
+params:
+  spiceai_region: us-east-1
 ```

+The `spiceai_region` parameter selects which Spice Cloud region to source the dataset from.
+Run `spice cloud regions` to list available regions.

 The Spice runtime terminal will show that the dataset has been loaded: